COMPOSITION AND MATERIALS

 STEP-BY-STEP OIL PAINTING

-This is the first time I drew a pencil grid pattern onto my canvas that matched a corresponding grid on my reference photo.
-I was thus able to position elements fairly accurately from the photo to the canvas.
-You can just make out the reference lines in the image.
+I drew a pencil grid pattern onto my canvas that matched a corresponding grid on my reference photo.
+I was thus able to position elements reasonably accurately from the photograph to the painting.
+You can make out the reference lines in the image.
 As always, I started painting the farthest objects in the scene... the clouds.

 Days 4 & 5